 Art journal page preparations

-Usually, I coat each page with gesso throughout my art journal.
-Then I know the pages are strong enough to support my collages, even heavy ones here & there.
+Usually, I coat each page of my art journal with gesso.
+Then, I know the pages are strong enough to support my collages, even heavy ones here and there.

-I’ll leave page or two for writing, then gesso two or three pages so they’re prepared for collage art.
-And so on.
+I’ll leave a page or two for writing, then gesso two or three pages so they’re prepared for collage art, and so on.

 That forces me to include lots of art in my journal.
-It’s still a diary, but it’s more than that, too.
+It’s still a diary, but it’s more than that.

 Gesso for art journaling

-For my art journaling, I use any gesso that’s cheap, from the fine art supplies section of Michael’s.
+For my art journaling, I use any cheap gesso from the fine art supplies section of Michael’s.

 Gesso makes the paper stronger, so it doesn’t suck up the glue or paint so much, and it has “tooth” to grab whatever I apply to it in layers.

 Yes, you can buy it in colors, but if you start with white, you can add color to it (in small batches) with watercolors (including Dr. Ph.
-Martins), acrylics, even food coloring or unsweetened KoolAid if you like!
-But I’m happy working with white, usually.
+Martins), acrylics, even food coloring or unsweetened Kool-Aid if you like!
+But I’m usually happy working with white.

 Then, the collage images